West Hills, Los Angeles: Pre-Spanish contact history

-The present day West Hills area was the homeland of Native Americans in the Tongva-Fernandeño and Chumash-Venturaño tribes, that lived in the Simi Hills and close to Bell Creek and other local tributaries to the Los Angeles River.
+The present day West Hills area was the homeland of Native Americans in the Tongva-Fernandeño and Chumash-Ventureño tribes, that lived in the Simi Hills and close to Bell Creek and other local tributaries to the Los Angeles River.
 Native American civilizations had inhabited the San Fernando Valley for an estimated 8,000 years.
 The village, Hu'wam, of the Chumash-Venturaños, was located at the base of Escorpión Peak (Castle Peak) near present-day Bell Canyon Park.
 It was a meeting and trading point for them with the Tongva-Fernandeño and Tataviam-Fernandeño people.
 A cave near Hu'wam, known as the Cave of Munits, is the believed home of a mythical Chumash shaman named Munits, who was killed by an eagle after murdering the son of a Chumash chief.
 Escorpión Peak is one of nine alignment points in the ancestral Chumash homelands, believed essential to maintaining the balance of the natural world.